ViscousPot/vocode-community/docs/developers/lua_apis/file.md

 This is a comprehensive guide to the `File API` bindings available to Vocode Community Plugins.
 These bindings enable your plugins to interact with the device filesystem. -->

 ### 📄 `file.open(settingName)`
 Opens a file for reading or writing based on the settings provided.
+(Creates the specified file if it does not already exist)

 #### Parameters:
 - `settingName` (string): The setting key for the file path in the `exporterItem`.